-Performs moderately complex library operations in dealing with the public, utilizing computer and typewriter, in making labels, charging, discharging materials, the basic level of service delivery.
+Performs moderately complex library operations in dealing with the public, assists with patron use of computer equipment, the charge and discharge of materials, the basic level of service delivery.

 LIBRARY ASSOCIATE:

 Performs work involving networking, cataloging, mending, acquisition, reference, the use of indexes and other resources in assisting patrons locate information.